 Many insurance companies require referral forms or special approval before a patient can see a specialist or have a special test.
-Please ask your doctor to help make sure you have the appropriate papers before going to a specialist.
-Our insurance coordinators can be reached at (717) 531-2075 during daytime office hours to answer any of your questions.
-Or, you can call (717) 531-7300 and select Option #2 from the main menu.
+Please ask your primary care provider to help make sure you have the appropriate papers before going to a specialist.
+Our insurance coordinator can be reached at 717-531-2075 during daytime office hours to answer any of your questions.
+Or, you can call 717-531-7300 and select Option #2 from the main menu.

-- Christine Arnold, MSN, CPNP received her diploma in Nursing from Harrisburg Polyclinic Hospital School of Nursing, BSN from Thomas Jefferson University, MSN (Young Family Nurse Practitioner Track) in 1993, and has worked at Penn State’s Milton S. Hershey Medical Center for 13 years.
-Areas of special interest include newborns/breastfeeding, pediatric weight management and adolescent health care.
-She is a member of Dauphin County Safe Kids, and Capital Area Head Start where she is a on the Medical Advisory Board.
-When not at work, she can be found taking Dressage lessons with her palomino gelding quarter horse or trying to train her rescued mixed breed dog named “Gracie.”
+- Christine Arnold, MSN, CRNP received her diploma in Nursing from Harrisburg Polyclinic Hospital School of Nursing, BSN from Thomas Jefferson University and MSN Young Family Nurse Practitioner Track in 1993, and has worked at Penn State Milton S. Hershey Medical Center for more than 10 years.
+Areas of special interest include newborns and breastfeeding, pediatric weight management and adolescent health care.
+She is a member of Dauphin County Safe Kids, and Capital Area Head Start where she is a member of the Medical Advisor Board.
+When not at work, she can be found with her palomino gelding Quarter Horse, taking dressage lessons, or training her rescued mixed breed named Gracie.

 - Nicole Hackman, M.D., is a native of Hershey, Pennsylvania.
 She graduated from York College of Pennsylvania in 2003 and from Pennsylvania State College of Medicine in 2007.
 She completed her residency and has worked in various capacities within the Medical Center for more than 12 years starting while still in high school.
-Areas of special interest include breastfeeding, newborn care, allergy and asthma.
+Areas of special interest include breastfeeding education, support of nursing mothers and newborn care.
 She is an attending physician in the newborn nursery, and she teaches residents and medical students.
 Dr. Hackman is married and has children.